wilsonzlin/minify-html/README.md

 <details>
 <summary><strong>Python</strong></summary>

-hyperbuild is available as a [native module](https://github.com/PyO3/pyo3), and supports CPython (default Python interpreter) versions 3.5 and higher.
+hyperbuild is available as a [native module](https://github.com/PyO3/pyo3), and supports CPython (the default Python interpreter) versions 3.5 and higher.

 ##### Get